kaorahi/lizgoban/README.md

 * Open URL (by drag & drop or clipboard)
 * Save/load analyses to/from SGF in Lizzie-compatible format
 * Restriction of analysis region like KaTrain
+* Free editing of stones in the middle of a game
 * [Experimental] Use your favorite images for the board and the stones

 ### Original features